"We feel strong": B.C pipeline opponents brace themselves for more possible arrests | paNOW | Prince Albert, Saskatchewan - Mash Viral

 A “measured approach” is one in which the front line officers who arrest are unarmed, but they are supported by armed officers who can intervene if necessary, she said.

-Eric Stubbs, assistant commissioner, said the RCMP has revised its logistical procedures and changed them after reporting in the media about arrests related to the same dispute last year.
+Eric Stubbs, assistant commissioner, said the RCMP has revised its logistics procedures and changed following media reports of arrests in connection with the same dispute last year.
 But he said that approaching the situation without arms was not part of it.

 “We are in a remote area and we need to make sure we have the equipment we need to be successful,” Stubbs said.